Toronto Luxury Neighbourhoods: An Insider's Guide to Forest Hill, Rosedale, Yorkville, and Beyond

 Each profile highlights two or three family-friendly neighbourhoods or lifestyle-aligned districts that tend to suit that buyer best.

-Best Toronto Neighbourhoods for Families with School-Age Children: Forest Hill, Lawrence Park, and Chaplin Estates
+• Forest Hill, Lawrence Park, and Chaplin Estates

 Families prioritizing education gravitate to neighbourhoods within or adjacent to top tier schools.
 Forest Hill is the benchmark, anchored by Upper Canada College and Bishop Strachan School.
 Lawrence Park's Lawrence Park Collegiate is one of Toronto's strongest public secondary options, and the surrounding garden suburb design - green spaces, mature trees, winding residential streets - makes Lawrence Park ideal for raising children.